ESGF/sproket/README.md

 Note that each valueN above may include wildcards or be regular expressions.
 See Regex vs Wildcard below.

 ###  Special Field Considerations
 * `retracted`: This is hard coded to `”false”`.
-User specified values will be ignored.
+User specified values will be ignored unless `-unsafe` is specified.
 * `latest`: This is hard coded to `”true”`.
-User specified values will be ignored.
+User specified values will be ignored unless `-unsafe` is specified.
 Note this may conflict with any `version` specifications, including any ID's that may contain versions.
 * `replica`: This is changed at various points in sproket to ensure users receive one, and only one, copy of each file in a result set.
 User specified values will be ignored.
 * `data_node`: This is hard coded to `”*”`.
 User specified values will be ignored.
 See the data_node_priority parameter above for data node control.